 The First Stage of Cooking

-Let’s face it, a brisket is one big dumb cut of beef, and cooking brisket just takes a long time.
-It has a thick layer of fat and a small, strange piece of meat on top with grain going the other direction.
-That, by the way, is the point and it’s one of best things that can come out of a smoker.
-That’s where burnt ends come from, but that is for another blog.
+A brisket is one big dumb cut of beef and cooking brisket takes a long time.
+A full brisket, also know as a packer brisket, actually has two different muscles in one roast.
+One side has a large, flat piece of meat that extends through the entire roast.
+This is the flat.
+It is where lean brisket comes from and has grain going one direction.
+The other side has a thick layer of fat and a small piece of meat on top with grain going in the other direction, 90° to the flat.
+This is the point of the brisket and it’s one of best things that can come out of a smoker.
+The point is where burnt ends come from.
+Take a look at my recipe for Smoked Brisket and Burnt Ends for more information.

 The Stall

-The stall is the mysterious point in the life of a brisket where the cooking temperature stops climbing until some moisture in the brisket burns off.
+The stall is the mysterious point in cooking a brisket where the cooking temperature stops climbing until some moisture in the brisket burns off.
 Remember separating two or more mixed liquids in chemistry class?
 You would heat the liquid over a Bunsen burner and the temperature would rise and then stall at the boiling point of one of the liquids.
 Then, it would rise until the boiling point of the next liquid was reached.
-A brisket is kind of like that.
+Cooking a brisket is kind of like that.
 The brisket will form moisture on the crust that cools the brisket as it evaporates.
-The evaporation keeps the internal temperature from rising.
-In fact, the internal temperature of the meat may actually fall a few degrees during the stall.
-Clearly water does not boil at 160°F, but the science is correct.
-The internal temperature of the brisket is not moving until the evaporation stops.
+The evaporation process keeps the internal temperature from rising.
+The internal temperature of the brisket will not move until the evaporation stops.

-Resist the temptation to open the lid and peak.
-Resist the temptation to add more wood.
+As mentioned above, resist the temptation to open the lid and peak or add more wood.
 You will just add 10 minutes to the overall cooking time every time you do.
-Be patient, it will break through.
+Be patient, the stall will break.
 When it does and the temperature starts to climb, the first stage of cooking is done.
 It’s time to take the brisket out and wrap it up.

 Wrapping the Brisket